2004 | 2005 |2007 | 2008 | 2010 | 2012 | 2013 | 2014

 Report on the APA Used Car Retailing Investigation

 The Automobile Protection Association released the results of its latest undercover investigation of used car retailing today.
 Posing as ordinary consumers, APA mystery shoppers visited 34 used car dealers and eight curbsiders in Toronto and Vancouver to look for a used vehicle.
 Visits were recorded by W-5’s hidden cameras, and a television report on the investigation will air on the Saturday March 6 broadcast of W5 at 7:00 p.m.

 Overall, two thirds of the used car dealers visited in Vancouver, and all but one dealer in Toronto received failing grades.
 Sellers were evaluated on the accuracy of their advertising and their verbal representations, as well as the condition of the vehicles offered for sale.
 The eight unlicensed dealers (called “curbsiders” in the industry), who were retailing vehicles from their homes and collision repair facilities also failed.

-Watch the video report of the investigation on the W5 website.
+See the report on the W5 website.

 View the full results for Toronto